 Should you provide a preferred carrier for a large/freight order, simply contact us for arrangements to have your preferred carrier pick it up from our warehouse.
 Large/freight orders not picked up from our warehouse are subject to a 10% storage fee for every subsequent 10 calendar days from the date your order was fulfilled.
 An order is considered “fulfilled” when The Martian Garden provides final shipping dimensions or proof of prepared shipment.

-Purchase Orders are accepted under The Martian Garden’s net/0 payment terms, and there is a 10% administrative fee to manually process them.
-Like most school districts, universities, and institutions, if your organization has the means to submit payment for a PO via purchase card or ACH/bank transfer, then please contact us.
-Our team will gladly accommodate the RFQ/PO process and provide a formal quote (no sales tax will be assessed), W9, Soul Source Justification (SSJ) document, or other documentation as needed such as a vendor packet (with the understanding that our payment terms supersede).
+Otherwise, Purchase Orders are accepted under The Martian Garden’s net/0 payment terms, and there is a 10% administrative fee to manually process them.
+Purchase card is still the preferred payment method, or ACH/Bank transfer, and lastly check by mail - banking and mailing details are provided on invoice.
+Please contact us and our team will gladly accommodate the RFQ/PO process and provide a formal quote, W9, Soul Source Justification (SSJ) document if needed, or other required documents such as a vendor packet (with the understanding that our payment terms supersede).

 The Martian Garden does not profit from shipping costs, bank service fees, or credit card fees - these costs are directly passed through to the buyer.
 Bank/wire transfers incur a $25 fee for domestic, and $46 for international, and a 3% transaction fee is applied for processing purchase card payments.